ShubhmKaale/Multicollinearity-in-Linear-Regression/README.md

 # Multicollinearity-in-Linear-Regression
-How to detect Multicollinearity in linear regression using OLS technique and correlation technique.
+Detecting Multicollinearity in linear regression using OLS technique and correlation technique.